AirglowRSSS/fpi-controller/README.md

-# Tested on
+## Tested on
-Ubuntu 22.04
+- Ubuntu 22.04 (testing on 24.04)

-Python 3.10.6
+- Python 3.10.6 (testing on 3.12.3)

-Make a file `config.py` following `config.py.example` to setup configuration for different sites.
-Make a file `schedule.py` following `schedule.py.example` to setup configuration for different sites.

-# Initial setup for Odyssey
+## Initial setup for Odyssey

-Install Ubuntu 22.04 with erase disk and wipe out old operating system (Windows)
+- Install Ubuntu 22.04 with erase disk and wipe out old operating system (Windows)

-Also set Restore on AC/Power Loss to Power On in the BIOS
+- Also set Restore on AC/Power Loss to Power On in the BIOS

+## Install Visual Studio Code for convinience
+- From the App Center, install Visual Studio Code (search for "code")

 ## Setup RDP

+- Install and enable remote desktop for easy remote access
-`sudo apt update`
+  - `sudo apt update`

-`sudo apt install xrdp`
+  - `sudo apt install xrdp`

-check status:
+- Verify installation:

-`sudo systemctl status xrdp`
+  - `sudo systemctl status xrdp`

-If it is not running you might need to turn off Ubuntu's native RDP (which is less convenient than xrdp).
+- If it is not running you might need to turn off Ubuntu's native RDP (which is less convenient than xrdp).
-Log out and test RDP
+- Log out and test RDP

 ## Setup SSH

+- Install and enable SSH server
-`sudo apt install openssh-server`
+  - `sudo apt install openssh-server`

-check status:
+- Verify installation:

-`sudo systemctl status ssh`
+  - `sudo systemctl status ssh`

 ## Add user to dialout group

-`sudo adduser airglow dialout`
+- `sudo adduser airglow dialout`

 ## Udev rule for USB Shutter

+- Install HID drivers
-`sudo apt install libhidapi-hidraw0`
+  - `sudo apt install libhidapi-hidraw0`
+- Create a UDEV rule

-`sudo nano /etc/udev/rules.d/99-laser-shutter.rules`
+  - `sudo nano /etc/udev/rules.d/99-laser-shutter.rules`

-Then write the following into the file `KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0666"`
+  - Content of file: `KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0666"`

-Then reboot
+- Reboot system

-`ls -l /dev/` to verify the permission for hidraw0, it should be `crw-rw-rw-`
+- Verify permissions for `hidraw0`, it should be `crw-rw-rw-`
+  - `ls -l /dev/`

 # Setup for Raspberry Pi (for systems with filterwheel)
 Install Raspberry Pi OS 32-bit